chinamike65/hugo-tuolesi/content/book4/book4en.md

 According to the teachings of Master Tsongkhapa, we take the Buddha as the object of visualization, and practice meditation with the Buddha as the object.

-Visualizing the Buddha can also accumulate blessings and purify obstacles.
+Visualizing the Buddha can also accumulate merit and purify obstacles.

-Mindfulness can counteract the "forgetting professor" among the five faults.
+Mindfulness can counteract the "absentminded professor" among the five faults.

 6) Right Knowing